 Total IFAD financing

-Tajikistan is a mountainous landlocked country with China to the east and Afghanistan to the south.
+Tajikistan is a landlocked country with China to the east and Afghanistan to the south.
 Its population is estimated to be 8.9 million (2017).
 The poorest country among the 15 former Soviet republics, Tajikistan’s gross national income for 2017 was at US$990 per capita.

 Despite rapid growth in recent years, Tajikistan’s economy remains fragile due to uneven implementation of structural reforms, weak governance, widespread unemployment, seasonal power shortages and a heavy external debt burden.